-Trump Slams Fox News’ Legal Analyst Andrew Napolitano
+Trump Slams Fox News’ Legal Analyst, Andrew Napolitano

 As previously reported by The Inquisitr, Special Counsel Robert Mueller cleared Trump and his confidants of conspiring with the Russian government during the 2016 presidential election but — without drawing any conclusions, or charging Trump with a crime — suggested that the president may have obstructed justice.

-According to Mueller, Trump attempted to obstruct the investigation but simply was not able to because his aides refused to follow orders.
+According to Mueller, Trump attempted to obstruct the investigation, but simply was not able to because his aides refused to follow orders.
 The obstruction chapter of the Mueller document has reportedly angered the president, who remains furious at some of his former aides.
 Media reports have also alleged that the president is growing increasingly worried that his current aides will “betray” him as well.

 Trump slams Fox's Napolitano: He asked me to pardon his friend, put him on Supreme Court https://t.co/Cytjo6sdNZ pic.twitter.com/AuXcbcSa2f